Our Review of Rosetta Stone

 Can you actually learn a language with Rosetta Stone?
 Is Rosetta Stone worth your time and money?
-The short answer: yes, but it’s best when used with a supplementary resource; you shouldn’t rely on Rosetta Stone as your only source of learning material.
+The short answer: yes, but don’t let it be your only resource.
+You should treat Rosetta Stone as one part of a broad selection of language learning tools.

 Rosetta Stone has loads of useful content with high quality audio and vibrant images which help make the material stick in your brain.
 You’ll learn vocabulary related to everyday things you interact with (foods, household objects, countries and locations, etc.) and you’ll learn how to describe objects and situations in detail.
 The program is often trying to teach you a certain grammatical concept; it can feel rote to repeat sentences like, “These clothes are from India,” or, “These pastries are from France,” but the material does get more interesting as you reach the higher levels.